 Concert available to listen on iPlayer at http://www.bbc.co.uk/programmes/b08n238r

 This event links with R17, a Wales-wide initiative commemorating the 1917 Russian Revolution

-The third and final concert in BBC NOW’s ‘Tales of Travel’ series is at BBC Hoddinott Hall on Friday 23 June at 2pm
+The third and final concert in BBC National Orchestra of Wales’ ‘Tales of Travel’ series is at BBC Hoddinott Hall on Friday 23 June at 2pm

 Header photo: Paul Hindemith

 Steph Power is a regular contributor to Wales Arts Review.